Robert Drysdale: Mixed martial arts

 Robert Drysdale made his amateur MMA debut with Tuff-N-Uff in 2008, winning his fight.
 In 2010 Drysdale made a successful professional MMA debut defeating Bastien Huveneers via arm triangle choke.
 In his next fight, Drysdale faced Clay Davidson, a King of the Cage veteran who entered the contest riding a six-fight win streak.
 Drysdale won via armbar in the first round.

 It was announced on February 16, 2012 that Drysdale has signed a multi-fight deal with Legacy Fighting Championship.
 Drysdale eventually made his debut at Legacy Fighting Championships 12 and went on to defeat Isaac Villanueva, Chris Reed and D.J.
 Linderman under the Legacy FC banner all by submission in the first round.

 Drysdale’s rampant MMA career brought him to the Ultimate Fighting Championship (UFC) in 2013.

 Drysdale was expected to make his promotional debut against Ednaldo Oliveira on August 3, 2013 at UFC 163.
 However, Drysdale pulled out of the bout in mid-July citing a lingering staph infection.

 Drysdale's debut was rescheduled for UFC 167, where he was slated to meet Cody Donovan.
 However, after failing an out-of-competition drug test, with a 19.4/1 T/E ratio, the Nevada State Athletic Commission ultimately declined to license him.

 Drysdale eventually made his debut on July 6, 2014 against promotion newcomer Keith Berish at The Ultimate Fighter 19 finale.
 He won the fight via submission in the first round.
-However, Drysdale later failed a post-fight drug test for an elevated testosterone-to-epitestosterone ratio.
+However, the win was later overturned and changed to a no contest, after it was reveled that Drysdale had failed a post-fight drug test for an elevated testosterone-to-epitestosterone ratio.
 After failing his second drug test, Drysdale was released by the UFC.

-After he served his suspension, Drysdale returned to pro MMA and became the Legacy Fighting Championship Light Heavyweight Champion by second-round rear-naked choke against Ryan Spann at Legacy FC 58 in July 2016.
+After he served his suspension, Drysdale returned to pro MMA and became the Legacy Fighting Championship Light Heavyweight Champion by second-round rear-naked choke against future UFC fighter Ryan Spann at Legacy FC 58 in July 2016.

 In late 2019, Drysdale revealed that he had retired from mixed martial arts.